gitandriy/study-py/README.md

 # StudyPy

 A simple Python app to help you study better.
-Features a Pomodoro timer, motivational quotes, and customizable study/break times.
+Features a Pomodoro timer, motivational quotes, website blocking and customizable study/break times.

 ## How to use

 - Open main.py
-- Click buttons to start the timer or see quotes
+- Click buttons to access the Pomodoro Timer, Focus Settings, Quotes, and more!
-- Set your own study and break times

-## Planned features

-- Focus mode (e.g. blocking distracting websites)
-- To-Do list
-- Exam tracker

-Still building it, so more cool features coming soon!
+- To enable focus mode, set your blocked websites in "Focus Settings" and start a pomodoro timer.
+During your study time, your websites will be blocked so you can focus on your studies.

+Quite sloppy as it's my first public project, feel free to leave advice and let me know of any issues!